jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 nydate.exe users.txt output.txt phoneNumber block phoneNumberOther
 ```

-your program should first print all profiles shown to this user - clearly this other user's profile should not be included; and then print all profiles shown to this other user - similarly, the current user's profile should not be included.
+your program should

+- First, print all profiles shown to this user - clearly this other user's profile should not be included; Here the term "all profiles" means all profiles which match with this user's preference on age, gender, and distance.
+- Second, print all profiles shown to this other user - similarly, the current user's profile should not be included.
+Here the term "all profiles" means all profiles which match with this other user's preference on age, gender, and distance.

+All these profiles should be printed into the output file.

 <!--### Delete Account